cinmoy-vivasoft/appium-actions/README.md

 <!-- appium &>/dev/null & -->

-we can run the android tests in the github runner itself and it can save a lot of money
+we can run the android tests in the github runner itself and it can save a lot of money.

 1. Setup project
 2. setup java